winesapOS/winesapOS/README.md

 Release images can be downloaded [here](https://github.com/LukeShortCloud/winesapOS/releases).

+Project goals:

+- **Readability.** Anyone can learn how to install and maintain Arch Linux.
+- **Upstream.** Stay as vanilla and upstream as possible.
+- **Portability.** Be the most portable x86 operating system.

 Want to help support our work?
 Consider helping out with open feature and bug [GitHub issues](https://github.com/LukeShortCloud/winesapOS/issues).
 Our [CONTRIBUTING.md](CONTRIBUTING.md) guide provides all of the information you need to get started as a winesapOS contributor.

 **TABLE OF CONTENTS**